 A brain injury can significantly affect a person’s life, and even the least severe injuries can impair their ability to live everyday lives.
 A traumatic brain injury can be caused by a direct impact on the skull, such as a fall from a height, and a blood clot can cause non-traumatic injuries such as a stroke in the brain.
 Both types can cause many different symptoms.
-If you have developed a brain injury through an accident that was not your fault, you could have grounds to claim brain injury compensation.
+If you have developed a brain injury through an accident that was not your fault, you could have grounds to claim compensation.

 Making a brain injury claim may be the furthest thing from your mind as you recover, but in time many people realise that claiming compensation after a brain injury is not just about receiving a pay-out.
 Compensation awards could improve your overall recovery from brain damage and help reduce financial strain as you do so.

 This guide outlines the common possible causes of a brain injury and the many possible reasons why someone may wish to claim, as well as explaining the many factors that are all part of making a compensation claim.
-To help give an idea of the possible amounts awarded, we have included a non-traumatic and traumatic brain injury compensation calculator below.
+To help give an idea of the possible amounts awarded, we have included a non-traumatic and traumatic brain injury calculator below.
 These figures are only indicative.
 We advise that you contact us to give you accurate information relating to your individual situation if you have any further questions.